EnigmaCurry/d.rymcg.tech/README.md

 Copy `.env-dist` to `.env`, and edit variables accordingly.

- * Set `TTRSS_TRAEFIK_HOST` (this is a new custom variable not in the upstream version) to the external domain name you want to forward in from traefik.
+ * Set `TTRSS_TRAEFIK_HOST` to the external domain name you want to forward in from traefik.
 Example: `tt-rss.example.com` (just the domain part, no https:// prefix and no port number)
  * Set `TTRSS_SELF_URL_PATH` with the full URL of the app, eg.
    `https://tt-rss.example.com/tt-rss` (The path `/tt-rss` at the end is required, but the root domain will automatically forward to this.)
- * Setting `HTTP_PORT` is unnecessary and is now ignored.

 To start TT-RSS, go into the ttrss directory and run `docker-compose up -d`.

+Default login credentials: Username: `admin`, password: `password`

 ## Baikal